VGR: Visual Grounded Reasoning: Visual Grounded Reasoning

 \section{Visual Grounded Reasoning}

 In this section, we elaborate on the framework and model of \method, in Figure~\ref{fig:main_fig}.
-To unlock the visual grounding reasoning capabilities, we introduce a novel selective feature replay mechanism, allowing the model to attend to arbitrary image regions by retrieving corresponding image tokens during the reasoning on the fly.
+To unlock the visual grounding reasoning capabilities, we introduce a novel visual memory replay mechanism, allowing the model to attend to arbitrary image regions by retrieving corresponding image tokens during the reasoning on the fly.

-The selective replay module of \method retrieves image tokens generated by the vision encoder and adapter.
-Leveraging LLaVA's AnyRes approach for high-resolution image encoding, we first resize the input image to dimensions $H \times W$ where \(H\) and \(W\) are divisible by \(p=336\).
+The dynamic visual memory replay module of \method retrieves image tokens generated by the vision encoder and adapter.
+Leveraging LLaVA's AnyRes approach for high resolution image encoding, we first resize the input image to dimensions $H \times W$ where \(H\) and \(W\) are divisible by \(p=336\).
 The resized image \(\mathbf{P} \in \mathbb{R}^{H \times W \times 3}\) is then partitioned into non-overlapping \(p \times p \) patches:

 The corresponding image tokens are processed by the vision-encoder and adapter, yielding token embeddings in the language space: